PNS Ghazi: Fate

-The mysterious sinking of Ghazi took place on 4 December 1971 during its hunt to find Vikrant and/or during the minelaying mission on the Visakhapatnam Port, Bay of Bengal.
+The sinking of Ghazi took place on 4 December 1971 during its hunt to find Vikrant and/or during the minelaying mission on the Visakhapatnam Port, Bay of Bengal.
 The cause of the sinking is still unknown, and Indian and Pakistani sources have different views.

 On 16 November she was in contact with the Navy NHQ and Commander Khan charted the coordinates that reported that she was 400 km off Bombay.
 On 19 November she was off to Sri Lanka and entered the Bay of Bengal on 20 November 1971.
-Around this time the Top Secret files were opened as instructed and the hunt for Vikrant began on 23 November and Ghazi was off to Madras where reportedly the Indian aircraft carrier was stationed, but she was 10 days late and Vikrant was now actually somewhere near the Andaman Islands.
-Unable to detect her target, Ghazi's commanders became disillusioned about their hunt for Vikrant and turned back to Visakhapatnam to start laying mines off the harbour with a confidence that it would take a swipe at Vikrant or at least bottle up the Indian Navy's heavy units clustered in this major Indian naval base on the night of 2–3 December 1971."
+Around this time the Top Secret files were opened as instructed and the hunt for INS Vikrant began on 23 November and PNS Ghazi was off to Madras where reportedly the Indian aircraft carrier was stationed, but she was 10 days late and INS Vikrant was now actually somewhere near the Andaman Islands.
+Unable to detect her target, PNS Ghazi's commanders became disillusioned about their hunt for Vikrant and turned back to Visakhapatnam to start laying mines off the harbour with a confidence that it would take a swipe at INS Vikrant or at least bottle up the Indian Navy's heavy units clustered in this major Indian naval base on the night of 2–3 December 1971."

 On 1 December 1971, Vice Admiral Nilakanta Krishnan briefed Captain Inder Singh, the commanding officer of INS Rajput, that a Pakistani submarine had been sighted off the Sri Lankan coast and was absolutely certain that the submarine would be somewhere around Madras or Visakhapatnam.
-He made it clear that once Rajput had completed refueling she must leave the harbor with all navigational aids switched off.
+He made it clear that once INS Rajput had completed refueling she must leave the harbor with all navigational aids switched off.

-According to Indian claims at 23:40 on 3 December 1971, taking on board a pilot, Rajput moved through the channel to the exit from Visakhapatnam.
+According to Indian claims at 23:40 on 3 December 1971, taking on board a pilot, INS Rajput moved through the channel to the exit from Visakhapatnam.

 At midnight, shortly after passing the entrance buoy, the starboard lookout reported a breaker on the surface of the water right on the nose.
 According to the Indian Navy's claims, Captain Singh changed the course at full speed across the specified point and ordered to drop two depth charges, which was done.
 The explosions were "stunning", and Rajput suffered a serious material concussion to its structure.
 However, visible results of this attack are not given.
-Rajput for some time surveyed the area dumping bombs, no longer found any contact — either visual or acoustic.
+INS Rajput for some time surveyed the area dropping depth charges, but did not regain contact — either visual or acoustic.
 A few minutes later the destroyer continued her way to the coast of East Pakistan (now Bangladesh).

-On the night of 4–5 December 1971, Ghazi sank with all 93 servicemen on board (11 officers and 82 enlisted) under mysterious circumstances off the Visakhapatnam coast, allowing the Indian Navy to effect a naval blockade of East Pakistan.
+On the night of 3-4 December 1971, Ghazi sank with all 93 servicemen on board (11 officers and 82 enlisted) off the Visakhapatnam coast, allowing the Indian Navy to effect a naval blockade of East Pakistan.